Kavitha04-04Sonachalam/Vibe-Coding-Submission/README.md

 Axios / Fetch API for movie data

+**NOTE:**If it say error at fetching means please refresh the website to work.

 **Why I Built It**

 To practice React, state management, API integration, and to showcase a functional and interactive frontend project for VibeCoding.